yinqianwu/Netflow-Visualization/README.md

 # Netflow-Visualization

-using framework Flask to visualize netflow data
+Python code to collect netflow packets, analyze them, and ultimately visualize the data